ScriptFUSION/Mapper/README.md

 Delegates to one expression or another depending on whether the specified condition strictly evaluates to true.

-If the condition does not return a boolean an InvalidReturnException will be thrown.
+If the condition does not return a boolean, `InvalidConditionException` is thrown.

 #### Signature